bioidiap/bob.bio.spear/doc/baselines.rst

 If you want to run the same experiment on SGE::

-  $ bob bio pipeline vanilla-biometrics -d voxforge -p mfcc60-gmm-voxforge --groups {dev,eval} --dask-client sge
+  $ bob bio pipeline vanilla -d voxforge -p mfcc60-gmm-voxforge --groups {dev,eval} --dask-client sge

 Another example is to use **ISV** pipeline instead of UBM-GMM (to be done)::